I am an [Emperor]. That is fact.

 “It’s bad when Goblins come.
 Everyone has to give money to raise a bounty on them, but it always takes the adventurers a few weeks to arrive, and I don’t know what we’d do if a Goblin Chieftain ever showed up.”

 Goblins are apparently a bigger threat in the north part of Izril than they are the south.
 It’s about population density, or so I’m guessing.
 Humans occupy more of the north than the south which belongs to Drakes and Gnolls and something called the Antinium.
 So monsters accordingly spring up more near the north since there’s more to eat.
 Odd; I would have expected them to be more plentiful in places where Humans are less common, but then, these monsters aren’t prey, but our predators.

 Riverfarm isn’t that far north—it’s decently far away from the High Passes—a huge mountain range similar to the Himalayas which divide the continent in two.
-Apparently the biggest city close to us is Invrisil; the city of adventurers, so named because they have the largest population of adventurers active and retired on the continent.
+Apparently the nearest major city is Invrisil; the city of adventurers, so named because they have the largest population of adventurers active and retired on the continent.

 “They’ve got Gold-rank teams there.
 You can even find Named Adventurers passing through sometimes!
 And they say the markets are filled with magical items and wondrous things, like the parts of dead monsters and rare gems and artifacts.”

 Durene’s voice is filled with wonder as she describes the city.
 I have to confess, the image sways me as well.
 Of course, the adventurers that Riverfarm can afford are a far cry from those elites.